20centaurifux/datatypes/benchmark/README.md

 ## Results

-utash and sparsehash-dense were terminated during the execution of the last test.
+uthash and sparsehash-dense were terminated during the execution of the last test.
 I aborted also the last std::unordered\_map test because my system started to swap.